 View this post on Instagram

-Here are the top things to do when it’s raining in Porto:
+These are the top things to do on a rainy day in Porto:

 Explore the temporary Mercado do Bolhão

 Rua Fernandes Tomás, 506 / 508 | Porto